Three Departments and Six Ministries: Department of State Affairs

-During the Sui dynasty (581-618), the post of Director was often left vacant while two Vice Directors, Gao Jiong and Yang Su, handled affairs.
+During the Sui dynasty (581–618), the post of Director was often left vacant while two Vice Directors, Gao Jiong and Yang Su, handled affairs.

-During the Tang dynasty (618-907), the post of Director continued to be left vacant for the most part, and when it was filled, it was by the heir apparent like Li Shimin (r.
+During the Tang dynasty (618–907), the post of Director continued to be left vacant for the most part, and when it was filled, it was by the heir apparent like Li Shimin (r.
 626–649) or Li Shi (r.
 779–804).
 To weaken the power of the Vice Director, who was de facto head of the institution, the position was divided into left and right Vice Directors, with the former being the senior.
 At times the Vice Directors were comparable in power with the Grand Chancellor and sometimes even superseded him.
 However, by the mid-Tang period the Grand Chancellors had regained their predominance, and Vice Directors of the department were required to have special designations to participate in policy making discussions.
 Thereafter the department became a purely executive institution.
 The six sections of government were formally divided into the Six Ministries, each headed by a Minister (shangshu).
 The six divisions were replicated at the local prefectural level, and each directly reported to their respective ministries in the central government.
-In addition to the Six Ministires, the Department of State Affairs was also in charge of the Nine Courts and Three Directorates.
+In addition to the Six Ministries, the Department of State Affairs was also in charge of the Nine Courts and Three Directorates.
 The Department of State Affairs was one of the largest employers in the government and provided income and posts for many officials.
 The institution lasted until the Yuan dynasty (1271–1368) and was never re-established in the following Ming dynasty.